AdilElFarissi/btcpay-crypto-vendor/BTCPay-Crypto-Vendor-Medium/README.md

 ## Add items:
 For each product you need 2 items: the object to sale and a representative image.
 1. Set the same name to your texture as your object but prefixed with "img_".
-For example:
+For example:<pre>
 Object name: My Nice Product
-Texture name: img_My Nice Product
+Texture name: img_My Nice Product</pre>

 2. Set the price and some info about your product in the description of your texture separated by "#".
 This description will be visible to the avatars in the chat when they click the [Description] button.
 For example:
 <pre>3.25#My item to sell description.</pre>